 1 –Read Aloud Bible Stories – For ages: infants through age 3.

 We love this classic children’s story Bible for three reasons.
 1) God is the hero not the people.
 At the end of each narrative is a helpful page titled “What did you learn?”
 It states a few brief God-centered points in order to promote discussion with your child.
 2) Lindvall has the gift of reducing complicated Bible concepts down to simple ones while remaining faithful to the original text.
 3) The illustrations by H. Kent Puckett have always captured the attention of my young kids as we read together before bed.
 With large pages full of colorful and simple images, the kids’ eyes are glued to what is happening in the story.

-2 – The Rhyme Bible Storybook for Toddlers – For ages: infants through age 2.
+2 – The Rhyme Bible Storybook for Little Ones – For ages: infants through age 2.

 3 – The Rhyme Bible Storybook – For ages: 1-5.